 Thiel says you shouldn't study failure because it's overdetermined.
 But, if you're an engineer you can mitigate your propensity to over-index on technology by building a mental map of nontechnical failure modes.

 Murray displays an infectious enthusiasm for the wireless gold rush of the 1980s.
-The book is a master class in maniuplation of procedural outcomes, and getting away with it.
+The book is a master class in manipulation of procedural outcomes, and getting away with it.

 The subtitle of this book is "The Political Economy of the Telephone in the Gilded Age".
 If an author puts "political economy" in a book's title, they're making a brand promise to the reader.
-Like most brands this will likely be diluted to diluted, but for now it remains a strong mark of high signal.
+For the time being this is an indicator of high signal.

 Tech bubbles are usually financial bubbles and the capital expenditure from one literally lays the groundwork for the next.
 In the case of the telegraph, wood poles were laid by shoving them off of railcars at regular intervals.